zhongwm/cable/README.md

 ### Supports ssh proxying, in a monadic way!

-Your host behind a bastion machine? no problem.
-You have a series of remote task to deal with? no problem.
+Your host behind a bastion machine?
+You have a series of remote tasks to deal with? no problem.
-And connections are reused by multiple tasks for same machine.
+And connections are reused by multiple tasks for the same machine.

 A DSL to represent composite ssh tasks.